eProsima/vulcanexus/docs/rst/tutorials/cloud/secure_router/secure_router.rst

 Running the tutorial
 --------------------

-Once all the files needed have been generated, create a workspace called ``workspace_ddsrouter-tutorial`` to collect all the directories and files.
+Once all the files needed have been generated, the workspace ``sros2_demo`` generated in the previous steps will have the following structure:
-The tutorial workspace will have the following structure at the end of the project:

 .. code-block:: bash